Amiens & the Battlefields of the Somme by First Class rail

 please call 01347 82 52 92

 Visit some of the most important sites and landmarks of the First World War on this superb 4 day holiday by First Class rail, including 3 nights’ B&B in a double/twin room at the luxurious Hotel Marotte (5 star).
-Based in Amiens, you have time to discover the attractions of the city and take a private guided tour of the Somme battlefields.
+Based in Amiens, you have time to discover the attractions of the city and take an intimate public guided tour of the Somme battlefields.

 Day 1 – London to Amiens

 Your holiday begins as you arrive at St. Pancras International, the beautifully restored station in the heart of London.
 Here you join the Eurostar – sit back, relax and watch the countryside swish past as you travel to Lille at speeds of up to 186mph.
 Enjoy the light meal and drinks served on board in Standard Premier service (Eurostar’s First Class for leisure travellers).
 On arrival at Lille Europe station, you make your own way the short distance (550 metres) to the nearby Lille Flandres station for the onward journey on the regional service to Amiens.
 From here, you are within easy reach of your hotel for the next three nights, the boutique Hotel Marotte (5 star), ideally located for exploring Amiens.

 Day 2 – The Battlefields of the Somme